Counterfactual harm

 Next, if $\Delta U < 0$ and $\Delta \sigma > 0$ we recover the same integral as \eqref{neg bounds}, and if $\Delta U < 0$ and $\Delta \sigma < 0$ we recover the same integral as \eqref{pos bounds}.
 Hence the general solution for all $\Delta \sigma$ is \eqref{final res}.

 \end{proof}

-In this supplementary note we present the GAM dose response model including parameter values, and show that it corresponds to a heteroskedastic additive noise model and calculate the expected harm for a given dose.
+In this Appendix we present the GAM dose response model including parameter values, and show that it corresponds to a heteroskedastic additive noise model and calculate the expected harm for a given dose.

 We follow the set-up described in \citep{crippa2016dose}, where outcome $Y$ denotes the level of improvement in the symptoms of schizoaffective patients following treatment and compared to pre-treatment levels, measured in terms of the Positive and Negative Syndrome Scale (PANSS) \citep{kay1992positive}.
 The response of $Y$ w.r.t dose $A$ (Aripiprazole mg/day) is determined using a generalized additive model fit with a cubic splines regression and random effects,